 From December 2016 to April 2017 we consulted Swedish stakeholders.
-Neighbouring countries were consulted on the sketches in May 2017.
+Neighbouring countries were consulted in May 2017.

 Basis for the consultation were sketches of plans.
-The sketches indicate what our maritime spatial plans might come to look like.
+The sketches indicated what our maritime spatial plans might come to look like.

 The road map report outlines Sweden’s MSP Work.

 You can read, among other things, about the extent to which we should carry out a strategic environmental assessment (SEA) in accordance with Swedish laws.
 But it is available only in Swedish.

 Sweden's marine resources and the demands on them, both now and in the future, is describe in our report Marine Spatial Planning – Current Status from 2014.

 This cross-sectoral perspective serves as a starting point for the first phase of national marine spatial planning.

 The report was made after having collected feedback from interested groups within Sweden.